 | Through the trees |

-Before long we turn right, off this road, onto a footpath that is mercifully dry today (but which can be waterlogged at times), and this path cuts up and into Danby village itself (if it is too waterlogged it may be best just to follow the road round into Danby as it is not that far going round - although it adds a bit of an up).
+But we are not on this road for long before we turn onto a footpath that is mercifully dry today (it can be badly waterlogged at times), and this path cuts up and into Danby village itself (if it is too waterlogged it may be best just to follow the road round into Danby - although it adds quite a big hill).

 |